handsontable/handsontable/docs/content/guides/accessibility/accessibility.md

   metaTitle: Accessibility - React Data Grid | Handsontable
 searchCategory: Guides
 ---
+# Accessibility

+Handsontable offers comprehensive accessibility support in line with international standards.
+Due to our deep belief in the principle of "design for all", web applications should be as inclusive as possible.

 [[toc]]

 ## Overview

-Handsontable offers comprehensive accessibility support in line with international standards.
-Due to our deep belief in the principle of "design for all", web applications should be as inclusive as possible.

 Accessibility features of Handsontable include: